icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/crawl-process-overview.md

 ### Preservica folder structure

-The following shows an example of a complete crawl within Preservica.
+> **Important:** The following shows an example of a complete crawl within Preservica.
 Web crawls should follow this structure.
 All items should be closed with the exception of the .wacz file.

 ```
 ICAEW.com, April 2025/